RogerDTZ/cs301-watchcat/README.md

 * On Unix system you need to ensure the default `$PATH` (not the one you customize for you shell) contains `python`.
 You may need to add a soft link of `python3` in `/usr/local/bin`.

 Implement callback functions and interaction with UIs in `Core/Src/port/sl_ui.c`

+If you encounter "Build Error" after `git pull` that updates the STM32 project, consider `Close Project` then `Open Project`, then retry it.